 Childhood mental disorders can be treated and managed.
 There are many treatment options based on the best and most current medical evidence, so parents and doctors should work closely with everyone involved in the child’s treatment — teachers, coaches, therapists, and other family members.
 Taking advantage of all the resources available will help parents, health professionals, and educators guide the child towards success.

 Adult Mental Health

-A mental illness is a condition that affects a person’s thinking, feeling or mood.
+Mental illness is a condition that affects a person’s thinking, feeling, or mood.
 Such conditions may affect someone’s ability to relate to others and function each day.
 Each person will have different experiences, even people with the same diagnosis.

 What are the signs and symptoms of mental illness?